TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       normally contain method definitions which operate on instances of the class.

-   class variable
+   kundi variable
-      A variable defined in a class and intended to be modified only at class level (i.e., not in an instance of the class).
+      A variable defined in a kundi and intended to be modified only at kundi level (i.e., not in an instance of the class).

    coercion
       The implicit conversion of an instance of one type to another during an